tlaranje/a-maze-ing/README.md

         Visual debugging tools

-The separation of concerns allows each module to be imported independently into other projects.
+The architecture encourages clean imports and easy integration into other projects.
 👥 Team & Project Management
-Team Members & Roles
+🧑‍🤝‍🧑 Team Members

+    joesanto — Co‑developer (algorithms, rendering, debugging)

+    tlaranje — Co‑developer (architecture, pathfinding, optimization)

-We chose to work together on all parts of the project rather than splitting tasks.
+We chose to work together on all parts of the project.
 This allowed us to:

-    Learn from each other’s perspectives
+    Share perspectives

-    Debate solutions and improve design decisions
+    Debate solutions

-    Maintain a shared understanding of the entire codebase
+    Maintain a unified understanding of the entire codebase

-Planning & Evolution
+📅 Planning & Evolution

-Our initial objective was clear:
+Our main objective stayed constant:
-➡️ Create a clean, animated maze rendering with efficient generation.
+➡️ Create a clean, animated, efficient maze rendering.

-However, our approach evolved:
+But our approach evolved:

-    Early rendering was functional but slow.

-    We researched MLX image buffers and significantly improved performance.
+    Early rendering was slow → we researched MLX image buffers

-    Initially, we redrew the entire maze every frame.

-    Later, we optimized by rendering only the updated parts, improving speed dramatically.
+    We optimized by drawing only updated regions instead of the entire maze

-Each iteration refined both performance and code quality.
+    Each iteration improved performance and clarity

-What Worked Well
+⭐ What Worked Well

-    Strong communication and pair‑programming workflow
+    Strong communication

+    Pair‑programming workflow

-    Continuous refactoring and optimization
+    Continuous refactoring

-    Clear shared goals

-    Effective debugging sessions
+    Efficient debugging

-What Could Be Improved
+🛠️ What Could Be Improved

-    Applying mypy type checking earlier would have saved time later.
+    Applying mypy earlier would have prevented late‑stage fixes

-    Using AI earlier could have helped validate our understanding of complex algorithms before implementation.
+    Using AI earlier could have clarified complex algorithmic concepts sooner

-Tools Used
+🧰 Tools Used

-    MLX for rendering
+    MLX graphics library

-    mypy for type checking
+    mypy type checking

     AI assistance for:

-        Understanding maze algorithms
+        Understanding algorithms

         Generating test cases

-        Clarifying edge‑case behavior
+        Improving documentation

 📚 Resources
-Maze Generation References
+🔗 Maze Generation References

-    Professor L’s excellent maze algorithm explanations:
     https://professor-l.github.io/mazes/

-AI Usage
+🤖 AI Usage

 AI was used to:

-    Understand complex algorithmic concepts
+    Understand complex algorithmic behavior

     Explore alternative maze generation strategies

-    Generate diverse test cases
+    Produce diverse test cases

-    Improve documentation clarity
+    Improve documentation clarity and structure